0xada4d/crackmes.blog/docs/posts/nuts9753-game-crackme.md

 If the return value of `sub_7FF768136E44` is 1 (al = 1), the `true` message is passed to `sub_7FF7681413F7`.
 Otherwise the `false` message is passed.

-I'll put a breakpoint on `g` and run the code in the debugger to see what values are passed to the function.
+I'll put a breakpoint on `sub_7FF768136E44` and run the code in the debugger to see what values are passed to the function.

 ```asm
 .text:00007FF7681456CB                 test    rax, rax